Cost Sharing Basics

 - Curtails impacts on ASU's facilities and administrative rates.

-The university’s decision to authorize the use of internal resources to supplement funding of a sponsored project is based on the availability of funds and the relevance of the project in furthering the mission and goals of Arizona State University.
+The university’s decision to authorize the use of internal resources to supplement funding of a sponsored project is based on the availability of funds and ASU’s guiding principles when considering cost sharing.

 ARE THERE DIFFERENT TYPES OF COST SHARING?

 Yes – Mandatory and Voluntary.
-Mandatory cost sharing is required by the sponsor either as a stated proposal requirement or as a condition of obtaining an award.
+Mandatory cost sharing is required by the sponsor either as a stated proposal requirement or as a condition of obtaining an award. .
+A written policy stating the requirement is required in order to categorize the commitment as mandatory cost sharing.
 Voluntary cost sharing represents resources offered when there is no requirement in the sponsor's funding announcement.
 ASU strongly discourages voluntary cost sharing.
-If it is unclear if cost sharing is mandatory, contact the assigned Proposal GCO or RAhelp@asu.edu.
+If it is unclear if cost sharing is mandatory, contact the assigned Proposal GCO.